Campus and Facility

-Twice annually, small groups of students travel to a large and well-established children’s home in Guatemala, Casa Para Niños Aleluya.
-Often today’s American youth feel a sense of “entitlement” to all of the best life has to offer materially.
-Team members have a first-hand look at poverty and hunger.
-Best yet, they have opportunity on these excursions to help meet the needs for those in crisis.
+Twice annually, small groups of students from our military school travel to a large and well-established children’s home in Guatemala.
+Often today’s youth feel a sense of “entitlement” to all of the best life in America has to offer them materially.
+Boys get a first-hand look at poverty and hunger; having opportunity on these excursions to help meet the needs for those in crisis.

 Annual “tours” are taken to events in other states.
 Some of the tours past have included our nation’s Capital, San Diego, California, Alaska and Chicago, Illinois.
 On these tours, students will do work projects, visit children’s homes, Teen Challenge centers, homeless shelters, and in the case of Alaska~ go fishing!
 The team travels with staff members and sometimes their parents.
 What a great experience to have fished in Valdez with Dad!

 Students have chapel twice weekly.
 Group Bible studies, and individually prescribed character studies give students the biblically-based character-building blocks for successful living.
 The individual biblical counseling is provided weekly for each student with an assigned counselor.

 As cadets succeed in the program, they are given the opportunity to become part of the drama travel teams and Stay Sharp school ministry team.
 Stay Sharp teams travel to public and private schools to present drug awareness programs.
 Recently our Stay Sharp team spoke to an audience of more than 3000 students in Oak Park River Forest High School in Chicago.

 Our primary goal is to help students grow in their Christian faith through Bible study, retreats, and mission trip opportunities.
 But more importantly, cadets are encouraged to challenge and encourage each other to live out their faith in everything they do and say.